-- 1. The alternative strategy is to enable the prover to use the credentials multiple times. - 2.
-Unlinkability can be ensured by hiding the credential from the verifier and the issuer. - 3.
-This is achieved by again a sophisticated crypto protocol called zero-knowledge proof.
-Zero-knowledge proof enables a user to prove the possession of a secret without revealing the actual secret. - 4.
-Idemix a anonymous credential scheme owned by IBM and is based on the multiple use credentials strategy. - 5.
-In Idemix, the provers prove using zero-knowledge proof that they own the credentials and it is signed by an issuer and that the credentials contains the disclosed attributes. - 6.
-Idemix is more complex hence less efficient when it comes to implementation and deployment.
+- The alternative strategy is to enable the prover to use the credentials multiple times. - Unlinkability can be ensured by hiding the credential from the verifier and the issuer. - This is achieved by a sophisticated crypto protocol called zero-knowledge proof.
+Zeroknowledge proof enables a user to prove the possession of a secret without revealing the actual secret. - Idemix is an anonymous credential scheme owned by IBM and is based on the multiple use credentials strategy. - In Idemix, the provers prove using zero-knowledge proof that they own the credentials that is signed by a valid issuer and that the credentials contains the disclosed attributes. - Idemix is more complex hence less efficient when it comes to implementation and deployment.